krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - __DynamoDB__ – Adjust provisioned read and write capacity
 - __Aurora__ – Adjust the number of read-replicas based on workload

+Scaling Policies:
+- Dynamic
+  - Target tracking
+    - Specify a scaling metric and target utilization
+    - AWS creates alarm and adjusts server count to maintain target utilization
+  - Step scaling
+    - You need to create alarm and specify what action to take at each step
+  - Simple scaling
+    - You need to create alarm and specify what action to take
+    - After every scaling action, policy pauses for cooldown period to expire before taking another scaling action
+- Maintain
+- Scheduled

 ### Auto Scaling Group <a id="AutoScalingGroup"></a>
 - Auto Scaling __launches and terminates EC2 instance__ is automatically.
 - __Scaling is horizontal__, it scales out.